Email Marketing Masterclass: Avoid Being a Spam Email Sender

 - User inputs: Some filters even consider user feedback.
 If a user labels an email as spam, the filter can assimilate this feedback and refine its future filtering judgments.

 - Collaborative filtering: Spam filters may exchange insights with other filters or services, creating a network to heighten the precision of spam detection.
-For example, Yahoo and Gmail have teamed up to take the fight against spam to new levels.

 The combination of these techniques and the continuous improvement of algorithms allows spam filters to adapt to evolving spam tactics and maintain a high degree of accuracy in identifying and filtering out spam emails while letting legitimate messages pass through to the inbox.